 Black Riverside Home

 Angela Waibel of Hajnoczky.Zanchetta Architekten created the concept of this tall and slim two-family home in a grove of trees near Zurich.
-As with other forest homes, the black exterior helps it melt away against the background of trees, leaves and topography.
+As with other forest modern homes, the black exterior helps it melt away against the background of trees, leaves and topography.
 By contrast, in the snowy winter, the home stands out like a dark gem.
-The triangular shape of the house makes it a distinctive design and the black exterior only serves to highlight its unusual silhouette.
+The triangular shape of the house makes it a distinctive design.
+Also, the black exterior only serves to highlight its unusual silhouette.

 Sustainable Australian Home